Reviewer & Author Guidelines

 - Footnotes to tables should be numerals.
 Superscript letters should be used for statistical analyses within the body of the table.
 Each footnote should begin a new line.
 Probability may be indicated thus: p < 0.10; p < 0.05; p < 0.01; p < 0.001.

 - All in text pictures/images should be labeled and inserted in JPEG/JPG format.
 Authors are advised to also email images in separate file when submitted.

-- Authors are strongly encouraged to use APA, MLA, Harvard and Chicago for in-text citation;
+- Authors are strongly encouraged to use APA, MLA, Harvard, Chicago, McGill Guide, AGLC, OSCOLA or the Bluebook for in-text citations;

 - List only pertinent references.
 No more than three references should be needed to support a specific concept, theory, or argument;

 - References should be listed in alphabetical order by the last name of the first author;

 - All references must include: name of author(s), year of publication, title, place of publication and publisher (for books), journal title, volume and pages (for articles);